Azure/azapi-lsp/README.md

 ## Introduction

-This project only supports completion/hover/diagnostics for `terraform-provider-azurerm-restapi`, not targeting support all language features for `HCL` or `Terraform`.
+This project only supports completion/hover/diagnostics for `terraform-provider-azapi`, not targeting support all language features for `HCL` or `Terraform`.
 To get the best user experience, it's recommended to use it with language server for `Terraform`.

 ## Features

-- Completion of `azurerm-restapi` resources
+- Completion of `azapi` resources
-- Completion of allowed azure resource types when input `type` in `azurerm-restapi` resources
+- Completion of allowed azure resource types when input `type` in `azapi` resources
-- Completion of allowed azure resource properties when input `body` in `azurerm-restapi` resources, limitation: it only works when use `jsonencode` function to build the JSON
+- Completion of allowed azure resource properties when input `body` in `azapi` resources, limitation: it only works when use `jsonencode` function to build the JSON
 - Better completion for discriminated object
 - Completion for all required properties
-- Show hint when hover on `azurerm-restapi` resources
+- Show hint when hover on `azapi` resources
 - Show diagnostics for properties defined inside `body`

 ## Installation